Railsware Products Studio LLC Data Processing Addendum

 “Personal Data Breach” means a security breach leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.

-Standard Contractual Clauses means Annex 1, attached to and forming part of this DPA pursuant to Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (Text with EEA relevance).
+Standard Contractual Clauses means Appendix 1, attached to and forming part of this DPA pursuant to Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (Text with EEA relevance).

 “Sub-processor” means any person (including any third party, but excluding Mailtrap employees) appointed by or on behalf of Mailtrap to process data in connection with the Agreement.